docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_sphinx.rst

 last_updated_format : string
    If this is not an empty string, it will be given to ``time.strftime()`` and written to each generated output file after "last updated on:".

+use_smartypants : bool
+   If true, use SmartyPants to convert quotes and dashes to the typographically correct entities.

 strip_trailing_parentheses : bool
    If true, trailing parentheses will be stripped from ``:func:`` etc.